Experts in understanding people, diversity, inclusion and equality

 Shae provides project support and online facilitation to the Versiti team, along with a bucket load of inspiration.

 Her experience as a black woman living with a rare cancer is what led her to Versiti when she was a participant in a ground-breaking project with Macmillan Cancer Support.
 From that point on, we wanted to harness her talent and invited her to share her experiences on stage at EphMRA in Warsaw, where she co-delivered a plenary session on patient experiences, and at the Losing Control conference in the UK.

-Shae now combines her work at Versiti with fostering children.
-But that’s not all: she also helps the NHS provide better services for people living with cancer, especially those from minoritised communities
+Shae now combines her work at Versiti with co-designing better services for people living with cancer, for the NHS, with a strong focus on those from minoritised communities.

 We are expanding and always interested to hear from exceptional people with a passion for diversity and inclusion.
 Contact us via the form or check out some of the current roles we are looking to fill.